BabsLabs/code_songs_microservice/README.md

 Find the perfect song for your codebase with CodeSongs!

 CodeSongs allows a user to select a GitHub repository and a musical artist and then "Songify" their code to find that artists best matching songs for the code.
 To do so CodeSongs uses IBM's Watson Tone Analyzer to identify the occurring sentiments in the code as well as in the selected artists top songs.
-CodeSongs then uses a proprietary algorithm to match the repo with the songs.
+CodeSongs then uses a proprietary algorithm to match the repo with the best suited songs.

+This repository is for the CodeSongs Microservice.
+For the other part of CodeSongs see the repository page on [GitHub](https://github.com/BabsLabs/code_songs).

 ## Purpose

 The purpose of this project was to practice OAuth, Database Design, Background Workers / Cron Tasks, and API calls, and to build a postgresql database with Sinatra.

 ## Focus Areas

 * Consuming a number of various APIs
-* Authentication using OAuth
 * Authenticated API calls
 * Building features on Greenfield Code
 * Building a Microservice
+* Building a postgresql database in Sinatra
+* Writing a cron task to automatically make API calls to seed and update database
+* Test driven development
+* Project planning
 * Work with a deadline
 * Prioritizing code functionality vs best practices
-* Writing a cron task to automatically make api calls to seed and update the database

 ## APIs Used
 * [GitHub API](https://developer.github.com/v3)